danielroberts20/TravelNet/README.md

   - Check if there is multiple logs within +/- 0.5*log frequency
   - Prefer data from watch logs, fill gaps with phone logs
 - Server-side, calculate country (and state?) from lat/lon
+- Document/write-ups
+  - Describe docker containers
+  - ML GPU compute service on PC
+  - Full documentation for all functions and methods
 - Additional GET endpoints
 - Machine Learning
     - Travel segmentation